aa6my/Craftsman/README.md

 ### Viewing The Help Screen For A Command

-Every command includes a "help" screen which displays the command's available arguments and options.
+Every command includes a ```help``` screen which displays the command's available arguments and options.
 To view a help screen from a command, simply add the name of the command with help:

 ```
 php bin/craftsman help migration:run